AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/03_Cassandra_Tutorial.md

-Your Slaves nodes with Apache-Cassandra are now configured.
+Your Slave nodes with Apache-Cassandra are now configured.

 The next step is to install and configure zookeeper on the dedicated node and on two of our five Workers nodes.
 You can follow my tutorial :